Abhishek1766/FaceIN/README.md

-# 👤 FaceIN – Facial Recognition Attendance System
+# 👤 FaceIN – Facial Recognition System

 **FaceIN** is a modern, GUI-based facial recognition system for user management and attendance tracking.
 Built with Python, OpenCV, and MySQL, it offers a seamless way to register users, capture facial data, and automate attendance logging.